Sam Gagner: Edmonton Oilers

-Gagner was drafted in the first round, sixth overall by the Edmonton Oilers in the 2007 NHL Entry Draft.
+Gagner was drafted in the first round, sixth overall by the Edmonton Oilers in the 2007 NHL entry draft.
 On October 1, 2007, he was then signed to a three-year, entry-level contract with the Oilers.
 He played his first NHL game on October 4 in a 3–2 shootout victory over the San Jose Sharks and earned his first NHL point, assisting on a goal scored by defenceman Tom Gilbert.
 On October 20, Gagner scored his first career NHL goal against Miikka Kiprusoff of the Calgary Flames.

 As the NHL's youngest player in 2007–08, he tallied 49 points in 79 games playing between wingers and fellow rookies Andrew Cogliano and Robert Nilsson on a combination dubbed the "Kid Line."
 During the season, Gagner participated in the 2008 NHL YoungStars Game in Atlanta as part of All-Star weekend and was also named the NHL Rookie of the Month for February.
 As part of a month-long scoring stretch in which he scored 13 points in 12 games, he also established an Oilers team record for the longest assists streak by a rookie with nine in eight straight games.

-The next season, 2008–09, he recorded his first career NHL hat-trick and added an assist for a four-point game in an 8–1 win against the Colorado Avalanche on March 19, 2009.
+The next season, 2008–09, Gagner recorded his first career NHL hat-trick and added an assist for a four-point game in an 8–1 win against the Colorado Avalanche on March 19, 2009.
 He finished his sophomore season with 16 goals and 41 points in 76 games.
 In the following two campaigns, he posted 41- and 42-point efforts.